 The task pane allows you to move around the worksheet quickly and adjust all the widgets to new requirements.

 With SpreadsheetConverter, you can easily change the settings for how you want the converted web page to appear, i.e. with tabs, as a wizard, as panels etc. You can also specify how input cells are identified, what labels to use for buttons and many other things.

 Often, a workbook contains one or more “behind-the-scenes” worksheets that include supporting data.
 When you convert your main sheet to a web page, you need to include the supporting data for your formulas to work, but you may not want the background worksheet to be visible to the user.
-The new Worksheets tab in the Settings panel allows you to specify what worksheets to hide in the converted web page.
+The new Worksheets tab in the task pane allows you to specify what worksheets to hide in the converted web page.

 All conversion generate one or more messages from the converter.
 Most of these are just informative.
 The results of the last conversion are always just a click away on the Errors tab.